6 Best Air Compressors for a Garage (That You Won’t Regret)

 In addition, air tools have the advantage over their respective power tools when it comes to size and weight since each air tool runs off a power source that does not need to be part of the tool itself.

-One other advantage over power tools is that you never have to worry about constantly charging batteries since a compressor can run nonstop for hours on end.
-Even if you were to only inflate tires with it, the best tire inflator in the world is worthless without an air compressor.
+One other advantage over power tools is that you never have to worry about constantly charging batteries since a good size compressor can run nonstop for hours on end.
+Even if you were to only inflate tires with it, an air compressor is worth having for your garage.

 That said, most people find that they end up using them for a variety of things making compressors one of the most important things to have in a garage or shop.
-Below are our top picks.
+Below are our top picks for a typical homeowner.

 TIP: Don’t forget the air compressor hose!
 Many compressors include a short, cheap hose you’ll want to upgrade right away or maybe not include one at all.